surajsharma/limitconsole2/README.md

 #Bugs

 - <div> cannot appear as a child of <table>
-- adding conitions fails / crashes
+- adding customer sometimes fails (when theres' only one / 0 items, not with 2+ items)
 - add customer fails / no new customer added
+- new customer updates old one

+- adding conditions fails / crashes
 - adding promotions crashes (webpack unhandled rejection)
-- new customer updates old one

-- "Variable 'input' has coerced Null value for NonNull type 'ID!'"
-- Warning: Each child in a list should have a unique "key" prop.
-Check the render method of `Conditions`

-#Validation

-- Org
-- Sku
-- Conditions
-  - condition
-  - high
-  - low
-  - value